Oliver Bjorkstrand: Seattle Kraken

+The Kraken qualified for the 2023 Stanley Cup playoffs, the first postseason appearance in franchise history, drawing the Colorado Avalanche, defending champions and the reigning Central Division winners, in the first round.
+The Kraken were considered significant underdogs going into the contest.
+However, the series proved unexpectedly competitive, with the Kraken taking the lead by Game 5.
+Bjorkstrand distinguished himself during the course of the series, scoring both Kraken goals in the team's clinching 2–1 victory in Game 7 to oust the Avalanche.

+On 4 January 2024, Bjorkstrand was selected as the main representative for the Kraken at the 2024 NHL All-Star Game for his All-Star debut.
+Unselected in the player draft, he was assigned to Team MacKinnon, and scored in the team's overtime loss to Team McDavid.

+Tampa Bay Lightning

+On 5 March 2025, Bjorkstrand was traded to the Tampa Bay Lightning alongside Kyle Aucoin, Yanni Gourde, and a fifth-round draft pick as part of a three-team deal, which saw the Kraken receive Mikey Eyssimont, two conditional first-round draft picks, and a second-round pick, while the Detroit Red Wings received a fourth-round pick for retaining half of Gourde's salary.
+Bjorkstrand debuted for the Lightning two days later, scoring a game-winning goal in the third period.

 International play

 As a dual citizen of Denmark and the United States, Bjorkstrand has chosen to represent Denmark at international tournaments.
 He represented Denmark for the first time internationally at the 2012 World Junior Ice Hockey Championships with his father serving as his head coach.
 Bjorkstrand represented Denmark for the second time at the IIHF World Junior Championship in 2015 after helping them qualify in 2014.
 During the IIHF World Junior Championship, Division I, Group A tournament, he was named the tournament's Top Forward by the IIHF Directorate.
 In the same year, Bjorkstrand also made his first senior appearance with the Denmark men's national ice hockey team at the 2015 IIHF World Championship at the age of 20 alongside his brother Patrick.

 Bjorkstrand represented Denmark for the second time at the senior level at the 2018 IIHF World Championship.
 During the tournament, Denmark beat Germany, Finland, Norway, and South Korea but lost to Latvia and missed out on the quarter-finals.

 On 8 October 2021, Bjorkstrand was one of three players named to Team Denmark's first-ever Olympic hockey team for the 2022 Winter Olympics.
 When speaking of the opportunity, Bjorkstrand said: "It’s going to be tough task for us to go far, but it’s a huge honour for us to be there.
 We’re obviously going to do our best.
 And it’s always in the back of our heads that we can surprise a bit.
 We’re all super pumped."